Skip to content

 Polished Bronzite gemstone

-What Mineral Group Does Bronzite Belong To?
+What Pyroxene Group and Geological Properties Does Bronzite Belong To?

 Bronzite also has more of a sheen than enstatite due to schillerization.
 However, hypersthene can contain even more iron and exhibit higher degrees of schillerization.

 With bronzite, some chatoyancy may also appear.
 That visual effect can give the gemstone a glow-like appearance, elevating the look of a bronzite gem.
+Additionally, bronzite helps bring drive, focus, determination, and control back into one’s life.

 What Does Real Bronzite Look Like?